 Industries: Healthcare – PQRS

-With Covisint PQRS you can confidently earn the final .05% incentive payment AND avoid the 2016 payment adjustment of -2.0%.
+With Covisint PQRS you can confidently avoid the 2017 payment adjustment of -2.0%.
 Our PQRS experts receive calls daily with questions like,

 - What if I don’t participate in PQRS?

 - Should I register as a GPRO?

 - Should I report a measures group or individual measures?

 - How will the Value Based Modifier affect me?

 Click on the FAQ tab to get answers to all of your PQRS questions.